 (Although, if you’re feeling especially tech-savvy today, you can also do the same thing in your Chrome or Firefox settings!)

 This wraps up this week’s Know How article!

 Have you already installed the WhatRuns extension on your browser to stalk your competitors online?
 Have you tried it on our website?
 What are we running?
 Comment below if you can guess!

 Or do you know what topics are spiking in popularity all over the world?
-There is DoorDash, Vegan Keto, Chatbot, and so many more!
+There is DoorDash, Vegan Keto, AI-powered Chatbot, and so many more!
 Open Exploding Topics now and jump onto the latest topics in your niche to stay ahead of your competition.